 Of course, every employer has a specific set of skills it seeks from job-seekers.
 Some of those skills are job-specific while others are defined as soft skills.
 As a job-seeker, you’ll need to know the hard skills — the job-specific skills — you need for the job you seek.
 These skills typically come from your education and work experiences.

-Communications Skills (listening, verbal, written).
-By far, the one skill mentioned most often by employers is the ability to listen, write, and speak effectively.
+Communications Skills.
+Listening, verbal, and written skills are mentioned most often by employers, so be sure to share your ability to listen, write, and speak effectively.

 Analytical/Research Skills.
 Deals with your ability to assess a situation, seek multiple perspectives, gather more information if necessary, and identify key issues that need to be addressed.

 Computer/Technical Literacy.
 Almost all jobs require some basic understanding of computer hardware and software, especially word processing, spreadsheets, and email.

 Flexibility/Adaptability/Managing Multiple Priorities.
 Deals with your ability to manage multiple assignments and tasks, set priorities, and adapt to changing conditions and work assignments

 Interpersonal Abilities.
 The ability to relate to your co-workers, inspire others to participate, and mitigate conflict with co-workers is essential given the amount of time spent at work each day.